-Since the introduction of austerity measures in 2010, the Council has made savings in excess of £200m in response to the significant reductions in Central Government funding.
-This includes new savings of £16m to be delivered in 2020/21 which were agreed last year within the two-year budget for 2019/20 and 2020/21 approved by Council in February 2019.
+During the period 2011/12 to 2018/19 the Council has made ongoing savings of £177m in response to the Government's austerity measures which have resulted in substantial reductions to local authority funding.
+The Council's Medium Term Financial Strategy identified a funding gap of £30m over the period 2019/20 and 2020/21.
+In setting its budget for 2019/20, the Council set out proposals for a balanced two-year budget.
+In doing so, £24m of budget savings have been identified, which, together with further efficiencies and recently announced additional funding, have all contributed to bridge the funding gap.
 In responding to the cross cutting theme of being a 'modern and efficient Council', the Council will continue to examine service change and improvement work across the Council.
 One of the key drivers to this will be the Customer Services and Digital Programme, which consists of a number of business cases and projects including the implementation of underlying technology required by the programme, service redesign and projects to deliver digital solutions and efficiencies across the Council.